 Project partners

-In addition to funding from the Government of Canada’s New Horizons for Seniors Program, this project is supported by a planning committee made up of seniors and representatives from organizations serving seniors, including:
+In addition to funding from the Government of Canada’s New Horizons for Seniors Program, this project received support from a planning committee made up of seniors and representatives from organizations serving seniors, including:

-This project is funded by the Government of Canada’s New Horizons for Seniors Program.
+This project was funded by the Government of Canada’s New Horizons for Seniors Program.